Lujaw/hcard-builder/README.md

 ## Challenges

 - Due to the main.js being written using React v15, had following limitations
-  - Warning: Accessing PropTypes via the main React package is deprecated
+  - Warning: Accessing PropTypes via the main React package is deprecated is shown in console
-  - Could not use the hydrate method, and had to use the render method instead, hence the following warning
+  - Could not use the hydrate method, and had to use the render method instead and also due to use of react router the following warning is shown in the console
     - Warning: React attempted to reuse markup in a container but the checksum was invalid.
 - Even tried migrating the code to version 16 using "React-codemod/React-PropTypes-to-prop-types" but since the code was minified, and it ran into some issues, abandoned the idea